jweinst1/ncov2019-analyzer/README.md

 ### Types

+*The code in this article is available at [this repository](https://github.com/jweinst1/ncov2019-analyzer)*

 In order to overcome the shortcomings of the `char` type, an enumeration type wrapped in a `struct` may be used, with a case representing each base: